engineervix/home/README.md

 ## Development

-This project uses Node [v18](https://nodejs.org/en/blog/release/v18.0.0).
-I use [volta](https://volta.sh/) to manage node versions.
-If you have volta installed on your machine, then it'll automatically use the correct Node binary for this project.
+This project uses Node [v20](https://nodejs.org/en/blog/release/v18.0.0).
+I recommend using [fnm](https://github.com/Schniz/fnm) or [volta](https://volta.sh/) to simplify managing Node.js versions on your machine.

 - clone / fork the project
 - `cd` into the project directory